amplexor-drupal/xconnect/README.md

 ### Create and send a translation request
-Create a new translation request and send it to the GCM service.
+Create a new translation request and send it to the AMPLEXOR Translation Service.

 ``` php
 use Amplexor\XConnect\Request;